montdher10/Dynamic_DL/README.md

 # Dynamic_DL
 Experimental setup regarding article titled "Next-Generation Predictive Maintenance: Leveraging Blockchain and Dynamic Deep Learning in a Domain-Independent System"

+Our experimental setup is as follows:

+Local Geth Network Configuration:

+Our local Geth network consists of a total of 7 nodes, each serving a specific role in the system:
+Two nodes designated for edge processing (e1 and e2).
+Four nodes operating as gateways at the device level, referred to as r1, r2, r3, and r4.
+One node designated as the monitoring node (m).
+To initiate this network, it is essential to execute a boot file that facilitates the synchronization of these nodes.
+IPFS Daemon Setup:

+To establish the decentralized storage network, you should run the IPFS daemon client.
+This step is crucial for enabling the decentralized storage component of our system.
+Deep Learning Model and Dataset Placement:

+Ensure that the deep learning model files and dataset are correctly located within the "Deep Learning" folder.
+This folder should contain both the predictor and trainer Jupyter notebook files.
+Dependency Check:

+It's imperative to verify the functionality of the Ethereum Geth network and the IPFS service before running the experiment.
+The experiment relies on these components, and if they are not operational, the experiment may not work as expected.
+By following these detailed instructions, you will set up the experimental environment required for the successful execution of our study.